-Each week at Pricewise Insulation we sell truckloads of wall insulation in Melbourne, Sydney and indeed all over Australia.
-Earthwool is one of our most popular external wall insulation products thanks to its softness and low-itch formulation.
+Each week at Pricewise Insulation we sell truckloads of Knauf Insulation in Melbourne, Sydney and indeed all over Australia.
+Earthwool Batts are one of our most popular external wall insulation products thanks to its softness and low-itch formulation.
 Due to increased government focus, raised consumer awareness and the growing environmental sustainability conscience of many Australians, energy efficiency is now at the core most new home building projects.
 As such, the earlier perception that wall insulation is just an optional extra is fast disappearing, and today it’s unusual for a new house to be designed without specifying at least some external wall insulation.

 Installing Wall Insulation – New Homes